tolgayan/tolgayan/README.md

 <a href="https://www.linkedin.com/in/emre-tolga-ayan-7b9a0a149/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>
 <a href="https://medium.com/@tolga_ayan"><img src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" height=25></a> </p>

 My name is Tolga.
-I am a last year CS student at Bilkent University.
+I am a senior CS student at Bilkent University.
 At the same time, I am working as a candidate engineer in the big data department of STM.
-Right now, I am in a path of becoming a data scientist.
-Currently, majority of my workload consists of state-of-art NLP tasks.
+Right now, I am on the path of becoming a data scientist.
+Currently, the majority of my workload consists of state-of-art NLP tasks.

-I write blog posts on my [Medium](https://medium.com/@tolga_ayan) page seldomly.
+Occasionally, I write blog posts on my [Medium](https://medium.com/@tolga_ayan) page.
 Increasing the number of posts there about technical stuff is on my checklist :heavy_check_mark:.

 You can find me on [![Twitter]( http://i.imgur.com/wWzX9uB.png)]("https://twitter.com/E_Toggy),  or on [![LinkedIn](https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/linkedin-3-16.png)](https://www.linkedin.com/in/emre-tolga-ayan-7b9a0a149/).
 You can also send an email to <etolga dot ayan @ gmail dot com>.